AnshKhurana/blockchain_assignments/2/README.txt

 The blockchain tree at each node is stored in txt files BLOCK_DB_PID.output.
 This database is then used to generate the plots.

 ## Continuous Flooding:
-Our malicious node floods the victim nodes continuously and essentially blocks the victim nodes by flooding their verification queue.
+Our malicious node floods the victim nodes continuously each after an interval of 1ms and essentially blocks the victim nodes by flooding their verification queue.

-@Kushagra confirm.
+## Verification time:
+We have simulated verification time of a block to be 2ms i.e. for each received block, a peer is expected to spend 2ms in verifying if the received block is valid in the blockchain or not.

 ## Using socket select calls
 We do not use multi-threading in our code.
 All processes are handling by socket selection.
-This enables real-time blocking in verification, otherwise flooding would not have any impact.
-@Kushagra can remove this section if unnecessary

 ## Assigning which nodes to flood
 Since we need to ensure that all victim nodes' hashing power has to sum up to flooding percentage and the malicious node has no way of estimating the hash power of each node, the nodes which have to be flooded are predecided by giving the --victim flag and the malicious nodes chooses to flood these.

 ## Flooding x% of Nodes:
 In the problem statement it was written that 10,20,30 % of the nodes have to be flooded.
 This has been assumed to be referring percentage in terms of 10,20,30% of the hashing power of the entire network.
 Thus, we make the malicious node flood nodes such that the total hash power of the nodes that are being flooded sum up to the hashing power.

 In one experiment, we have given the entire flood percentage of hashing power to one node, 33% of hashing power to the malicious node, and rest of the hasing power is given to another node.
 So a total of 3 peer nodes make this simulation.